Graduate Program Policies and Procedures

 THE GRAD PROGRAM “MAIN OFFICE” @ 345 Willard

-The entire third floor is open from 7:30 am on; after 5:30 pm, card swipe must be used to access the floor.
+The entire third floor is open from 7:30 am to 5:30 pm.
 If you have questions about access to this floor, contact the main office.

-The Department Head: Dr. Alicia Decker (acd207) has authority over all areas of departmental administration, programming and policy-making.
+The Department Head: Dr. Alicia Decker (acd207@psu.edu) has authority over all areas of departmental administration, programming and policy-making.
 Office Location: 342 Willard.

 The Graduate Matters Committee oversees the admissions process into the programs, evaluates graduate teaching applications, and generally seeks to develop or clarify policies that relate to the successful running of the graduate program.
 They also develop graduate curriculum and policy agendas for the Department, with consultation and final approval by the entire faculty.